NewHopeMinistry/BibleDB/VerseData/New-American-Bible/NAB.md

-<h3 style="text-align: center;">Twenty-First Century Version (TWF)</h3>
+<h3 style="text-align: center;">New American Bible (NAB)</h3>
 <br>
-The Twenty-First Century Version (TWF) paraphrased Bible translation was begun shortly after I had an extended stay in the hospital in 2018.
+The New American Bible (NAB) paraphrased Bible translation was begun shortly after I had an extended stay in the hospital in 2018.
 I feel very strongly that God has called me to do this work, and I have dedicated myself to it since then.
 The Holy Spirit is my guiding influence in this endeavor.
 The Spirit has revealed to me that God wants a new scripture with a much softer and more forgiving tone than the traditional Scriptures.
 This is not a word for word translation of the Bible, but it is a faithful translation of the Bible.
 Each verse is analyzed for what it is truly trying to say, and is rewritten in such a way that I can understand it.
 It's a translation for me, and you if you want to read it.
 I use modern 21st century English, grammar, spelling, punctuation, and sentence structure.
 The foundation for this translation is the King James Version (KJV), which I find very confusing and difficult to read and understand.
 There is a lot of redundancy and repetion within the verses of the old texts, and I have tried to proplerly structure the sentences so that run-on sentences, sentences that say the same thing over and over again are properly structured for modern readers.
 I am restructuring the sentences by positioning the nouns, pronouns, verbs, adverbs, adjecitives, modifiers, and descriptors in the proper order.
+The status field in the following tables indicate the editing status of each chapter.
+The status indicates the chapter and verse edited, and Rough Draft means that initial editing on that chapter is finished.
 <br><br>
 <p style="font-size: .8rem; text-align: center;">If you prefer to read the older versions, please feel free to do so.</>